 Frontier Airlines was officially born on June 1, 1950 when the new company, headquartered in Denver, Colorado, acquired the certificates of three feeder carriers - Arizona Airways, Challenger Airlines and Monarch Airlines.
 However, it dated it's origin to November, 1946 when Monarch began service over routes in Colorado, Utah, New Mexico, and Arizona.
 It would die nearly 40 years later in the last days of August, 1986.
 These pages are a collection of images and recollections from the employees of "that fine little airline".

 L.B.
-Maytag became President in 1955 after his family acquired controlling interest in the airline.
+Maytag became President in early 1959 after he acquired controlling interest in the airline in Apr 1958.

 The Maytag family sold their stock in March, 1962 to Goldfield Corp.
 The next month, on April 26, Maytag bought controlling interest in National Airlines and became President/Chief Executive Officer the same day.
 At National, he moved up to Chairman on February 11, 1972.
 National was sold to PanAm in 1980 and Maytag's profit was enormous.
 Lewis W. Dymond became President of Frontier after Maytag's departure.